 All human artefacts are our extended phenotypes.
-As such are equally constitutional to us as our hands, eyes or nails.
-Technology as surrounds us now, is a result of human evolution like a dam is for beavers.
-Communication technology is being evolved for the sake of communication.
-Social media were co-evolved with technological interfaces to extend our tongues, our ears and communities we can relate to.
-Like one was addicted to go to pub every day or to go to a Sunday mess, nowadays he is addicted to relate within social media environment.
-Social media environment is an extended phenotype of the same value as pub or church.
+As such, they are as constitutive of us as our hands, eyes, or nails.
+As it surrounds us today, technology is a result of human evolution, just as a dam is to a beaver.
+Communication technology was developed for the sake of communication.
+Social media has co-evolved with technological interfaces to expand our tongues, our ears, and the communities we can relate to.
+Just as people were once addicted to going to the pub or Sunday Mass, they are now addicted to being in a social media environment.
+The social media environment is an extended phenotype that has the same value as the pub or church.

 We can never know which existing extended phenotype will be evolutionarily stable, which will play an essential role for a long time.
 But we do know that the extended phenotypes that persist longer will prove more beneficial to us than those that do not.
 We can say with certainty that until social media disappear, we won’t be able to judge whether they are beneficial or harmful.
 But for now, they are constitutional.